nrwl/nx/docs/shared/concepts/decisions/library-types.md

 # Library Types

 There are many types of libraries in a workspace.
+You can identify the type of a library through a naming convention and/or by using the project tagging system.
+This article explains one possible way to organize your repository projects by type.
+Every repository is different and yours may need a different set of types.

 In order to maintain a certain sense of order, we recommend having a small number of types, such as the below four (4) types of libraries.

 **Feature libraries:**